christie1phl/demo_shopping_cart/README.md

 3) Order processing - to process a customer order and calculate the discount based on above listed business rules.

+There are 3 identified roles - Employee, Partner and Customer.
+These are assigned while signup.
+Applicable discounts will be based on the user roles according to business rules above

 Unit test cases are added and mocked at controller and service layer.